Our Clinicians

 We contract with and refer to other clinicians to increase the accessibility of harmony-focused treatment.
 Each clinician works under the direction of Dr. David Haralson, our clinical director.
 Dr. Haralson has worked with teens, children, and young adults, with a special interest in helping youth experiencing gender-related distress since 2013.
 As a member of Therapy First (TF), he regularly attends trainings, reviews current research, and attends peer supervision to help provide the best supervision to our clinicians as possible.
 He is also an AAMFT-approved supervisor and is surrounded by a team of therapists who are experts in gender and gender-related distress.

-Donate so that GHI can provide harmony-focused therapy to low-income individuals and families burdened by gender-related distress.
+Donate so that GHI can provide holistic, evidence-based therapy to low-income individuals and families burdened by gender-related distress.